 Except for historical information contained herein, the matters discussed in the Management's Discussion and Analysis of Results of Operations and Financial Condition and other sections of this Form 10-Q contain "forward-looking statements" within the meaning of the Private Securities Reform Act of 1995.
 These statements, which are not statements of historical fact, may contain estimates, assumptions, projections and/or expectations regarding future events.
 Such forward-looking statements, and financial or other business targets, are subject to certain risks and uncertainties which could cause actual results to differ materially from any future results, performance or achievements of the Company expressed or implied by such forward-looking statements.
-Such risks and uncertainties are discussed in more detail in the Company's Annual Report on Form 10-K for the year ended December 27, 1997 and include, but are not limited to, risks and uncertainties relating to investment in new production facilities, timely development and successful marketing of new products, impact of competitive products and pricing, customer and supplier and manufacturing concentrations, changes in customer order patterns, increased competition, impact of Year 2000 issues, litigation risks, fluctuations in foreign exchange rates or other risks associated with foreign operations, changes in economic or political conditions, and other factors.
+Certain of such risks and uncertainties are discussed in more detail in the Company's Annual Report on Form 10-K for the year ended January 2, 1999 and include, but are not limited to, risks and uncertainties relating to investment in new production facilities, timely development and successful marketing of new products, impact of competitive products and pricing, customer and supplier and manufacturing concentrations, changes in customer order patterns and inventory levels, increased competition, loss of significant customer(s), impact of Year 2000 issues and the euro conversion, legal proceedings, fluctuations in foreign exchange rates or other risks associated with foreign operations, changes in economic or political conditions, and other factors.

-Any forward looking statements should also be considered in light of the factors detailed in Exhibit 99 in the Company's Annual Report on Form 10-K for the year ended December 27, 1997.
+Any forward looking statements should be considered in light of the factors detailed in Exhibit 99 in the Company's Annual Report on Form 10-K for the year ended January 2, 1999.